-Exams (65%): There will be two major exams during the semester, a mid-term and a final.
+Exams (65%): There will be three major exams during the semester, two unit exams and a final.
 These will cover materials in the lecture, and readings.
-Each will consist of essay or id questions and 20-40 short answer questions and essay or id questions.
+Each will consist of essay or id questions and 20-40 multiple choice questions.
 Your exam average will account for 65% of your overall grade.

-Reading quizzes and "in-class quizzes" (15%): The student will be tested weekly on assigned readings and current class materials.
+Reading quizzes and/or "in-class quizzes" (10%): Students will be tested on assigned readings and current class materials.
 Readings assigned in the class schedule must be completed by the indicated class.
-The average of the quiz scores will constitute 15% of your final grade.
+The average of the quiz scores will constitute 10% of your final grade.

-Book analysis (15%): A roughly 5-page analysis of a book approved by the professor on a subject with relevance to the subject matter of the course.
+Book analysis (20%): A roughly 5-page analysis of a book approved by the professor on a subject with relevance to the subject matter of the course.